Compare BPO firms, contingency auditors, CPA delivery, and white-label CAM audit software for partner firms serving commercial real estate clients.

-outsourcing CAM audit: Outsourcing a CAM audit is the practice of hiring a third-party service provider to review a commercial lease CAM reconciliation statement for billing errors and overcharges.
-Providers include BPO firms that charge hourly rates ($50–$200/hr), contingency-based audit firms that earn 25–40% of recovered amounts, and audit software that automates the same 14 detection rules for a flat fee.
+outsourcing CAM audit: Outsourcing a CAM audit is the practice of using a third-party service provider or software platform to review a commercial lease CAM reconciliation statement for billing errors and overcharges.
+Providers include BPO firms that charge hourly rates ($50-$200/hr), contingency-based audit firms that earn 25-40% of recovered amounts, and white-label audit software that automates detection rules for partner firms.

-None of these is the right answer for every tenant.
-It depends on how many locations you manage, the annual CAM amount per property, your team's lease expertise, and how quickly you need findings.
-This guide breaks down what each path actually costs, how long it takes, and where each one breaks down.
+None of these is the right answer for every partner firm.
+It depends on how many client locations you support, the annual CAM amount per property, your team's lease expertise, and whether you want to own the client relationship or refer the work out.
+This guide breaks down what each path costs, how long it takes, and where each one breaks down.

 Outsourcing a CAM audit means transferring the review work to a specialist outside your organization.
 A trained analyst or automated system reads your lease, extracts the billing provisions that govern each charge (management fee rate, pro-rata share denominator, gross-up threshold, excluded expense categories, CAM cap formula), and then compares those provisions to the amounts billed on the reconciliation statement.
 When the numbers diverge from the lease, that is a finding.